Graduate Program FAQs

 What does my application need to include?

-• a résumé, including the names and contact details of two work-related referees, one of whom must be is your current supervisor
+• a résumé (CV), including the names and contact details of two work-related referees, one of whom must be your current supervisor

 • an academic transcript

-• graduate application form for PBO applicants which will be on the PBO careers web page, and
+• graduate application form for PBO applicants which can be found on the PBO careers web page, and

 • a one-page statement (approximately 500 words) detailing:

-• relevant work experience, noteworthy activities, or projects contributed to during your graduate year in relation core skills
+• relevant work experience, noteworthy activities, or projects contributed to during your graduate year in relation to the core skills

 • skills and knowledge gained that demonstrate your suitability for the program, and

-• how skills and knowledge gained through a placement will benefit your home agency, when you return.
+• how skills and knowledge gained through a placement will benefit your home department or agency, when you return.

 General questions

-Can I apply for more than one placement?
+Can I apply for a placement with more than one parliamentary department and the Parliamentary Workplace Support Service?

 What happens if an election is called during a placement?

-If the placement has not yet commenced, the parliamentary departments may negotiate a different placement commencement date with your home department or agency.
+If the placement has not yet commenced, the parliamentary departments and the Parliamentary Workplace Support Service may negotiate a different placement commencement date with your home department or agency.
 If the placement has commenced, it may be necessary to provide the graduate with a variety of other relevant tasks to complete.

 Ahead of a general election period, the Parliamentary Budget Office seeks graduates to support increased demand in services and the preparation of the Election Commitments Report.